LucySztem/Final_project/README.md

 - upload photos;
 - a page with statistics from the parties so everyone have access to data needed in creating a budget.

-Technologies used: Spring, Hibernate, MySQL, Spring Security, HTML, CSS
+Technologies used: Spring, Hibernate, MySQL, Spring Security, HTML, CSS, Servlets, JSP